jeffreyk97/Jeffrey-s-Linux-Scripts/README.md

 # Jeffrey's Linux scripts (JLS)
-It's time to finish what you rejected, boss.
+It's time to finish what we started.

 ## Notice
 This page is under development.